A guide to survive in today's world of automation

 Wrapping up our guide

-Displaced workers due to automation are easily identifiable.
-However, it's a little harder to find jobs that are here due to advancements in technology.
+Displaced workers due to industrial automation are easily identifiable.
+However, it's a little harder to find jobs that are here due to advancements in AI and technology.
 These are across different sectors and geographies.
 Observe the investment trends and current spending.
 We can outline these guidelines as to which fields should you start gaining knowledge and training about.

 - Emerging economies will see a lot of push towards consumer goods, both produced by these countries themselves and those that we import.